Voltair88/fe20tp1_-Vellum-/README.md

 Quire is an online note-taking application focused on simplicity and productivity.
 Users can create notes, use different formats and inline styles, save notes and print/download them.

+This project is a school project created to test our skills in vanilla JavaScript as well as practicing the Scrum development methology.

 ---

 ## How to use Quire